mateuszziomekit/vanilla-calendar/README.md

 - 📑 Mobile-friendly sidebar
 - 🔗 URL state persistence
 - 🌐 Real-time updates across multiple tabs
+- 🚀 Put the website live on the internet

 Enjoy the tutorial, and don’t forget to like, share, and subscribe if you find it helpful!